|

 actually be helping your child in high school to give them more time, instead

 of learning a foreign language from scratch.
+Learning a language is just as important as other extracurricular activities.

-- I have no idea where to buy Learning Chinese Materials
+- "I have no idea where to buy fun, entertaining and affordable Learning Chinese Materials!"

-I can help there.
+I can help you with that.
 ChildBook.com

-and tips are available!
+and tips that are available as well!

-- Being bilingual gives your child more opportunities!
+- Being bilingual gives you more opportunities!

 people.